 Students will gain a broad understanding of the types and sources of different fibers, examining their origins and observing their differences.
 Activities in this lesson include examining clothing and clothing labels and observing how different types of fabrics burn.
 Grades 6-8

 Students will engage with the Growing a Nation timeline to explore the significant historical and agricultural events and inventions from American history during the years 1600-1929.
-Students will recognize the importance of labor in agriculture, discover how the implementation of technology increased agricultural production, and explore the role that cotton and wool played during this era.
+Students will recognize the importance of labor in agriculture, discover how the implementation of technology increased agricultural production, and explore the role wool played during this era.
 Grades 9-12

 Spinning, dyeing, weaving, and felting wool can easily be done in the classroom.
 This activity provides instructions and a materials list, making it easy to prepare a hands-on wool project for your class.
 Wool processing is a topic that connects easily to lessons in history and science.

 In A New Coat for Anna by Harriet Ziefert, Anna needs a new coat, but her mother has no money, and the stores are empty.
 The story takes place in the hard times following World War II.
 Anna's mother barters, directly exchanging goods or services with a sheep farmer, a spinner, a weaver, and a tailor to produce the new coat.